-Although these meats are not harmful to consumers and no health issues were raised, it created major problems of trust for consumers.
+Although these meats are not harmful to consumers and no health issues were raised, it created major problems of trust for consumers because the products did not match the claims made on the product labelling.

 HPLC showed that some burgers or other meat products contained 100% horse meat, whereas other tests revealed it to be present in only small percentages.